API Status Get API Key

 To consume typed errors, use the ... on pattern to match specific error types in the response.
 This lets you handle each error differently - for example, showing a specific recovery path to the user.

-You only need to match the specific error types you care about.
-For everything else, use ... on MutationError as a catch-all to display the generic error message:
+You only need to match the error types you care about.
+For everything else, use ... on MutationError as a catch-all:

 mutation CreatePost {